Mury (song)

 Mury (Walls) was a sung poetry protest song written by Polish singer Jacek Kaczmarski in 1978.
 It was especially popular among the members of Solidarity (NSZZ Solidarność) and is one of Kaczmarski's best known songs.
 It became a powerful symbol of the opposition to the communist regime in the People's Republic of Poland and was sung at countless rallies, meetings, protests and strikes throughout Poland during the 1980s.
 It has become popular among protesters in the aftermath of the 2020 Belarusian presidential election.

+From May 2024, a typescript of the song from the collection of the National Library of Poland is presented at a permanent exhibition in the Palace of the Commonwealth.

 Inspiration

 The lyrics for Mury were written in 1978 to the melody of the song L'Estaca by the Catalan singer Lluís Llach, which Kaczmarski heard on one of several Spanish records he borrowed from a friend in December of that year.
 The intention of Kaczmarski's lyrics was to examine how a song or poem can cease to become the 'property' of the author after it is 'stolen' by the masses, who may appropriate it for a particular cause even if it wasn't the author's intention in the first place.
 In this context, the song can be interpreted as supporting the Polish or Catalan struggle for independence, but also as a critique of certain aspects of mass social movements.